-Imagine you are standing on a section of vast prairie land that is thriving with the biodiversity of both plant and animal species.
-Just last year, this area and its species were extremely threatened, and you were given the responsibility to bring the area back to life.
+Imagine you are standing on a section of vast prairie land thriving with the biodiversity of both plant and animal species.
+Just last year, this area and its species were extremely threatened, and you were given the responsibility of bringing the area back to life.
 You have spent hours on the project doing everything from collecting samples to informing the community on the issue.
-You are very pleased to see the progress of the area and its surrounding community has made.
+Today, you’re pleased to see the progress the area and its surrounding community have made.

 Duties vary significantly from job to job, but the following list includes typical job duties one might encounter as a restoration biologist:

 Restoration biologists work in a variety of locations including, but not limited to:

 In the office: